Solid Models

 Meshing

 Entities can carry mesh sizing information with them when rendered to a SolidModel.
 Many entities will default to a maximal size to reasonably resolve the geometry.
 This is particularly useful together with adaptive mesh refinement to efficiently refine your mesh to minimize estimated error with as few elements as possible.
-You can also style entities with MeshSized to manually control mesh sizing, and provide MeshingParameters to render! using the meshing_parameters keyword argument.
+You can also style entities with MeshSized to manually control mesh sizing, the SolidModels.mesh_scale, SolidModels.mesh_order and SolidModels.mesh_grading_default methods are used to modify the global default parameters used in each sizing field (see MeshSized).

 DeviceLayout.SolidModels.MeshingParametersType